Updated: August 1, 2014

 Verdict: Facebook Messenger is a solid app but, in a world where we spent enough time on Facebook as it is, many people prefer to turn to dedicate messaging apps instead.
 (For those that don’t, Messenger is ideal.)

 Hike is a messaging focused app which allows users to share text messages, photos, videos, short voice messaging and chat in groups.
-It also includes a rather nifty ‘SMS out’ feature.
+It also includes a rather nifty ‘SMS out’ feature, and lets you lock conversations with a passcode.

 Currently available in Hike’s native India only, SMS-out lets users send chat messages to non-Hike users — useful in group chats.
 The app also includes stickers and location-sharing, while it is available in a range of European languages.